 It is a good idea to make sure the place you're considering moving the hosta to has soil that is slightly acidic to slightly alkaline.
 Testing the soil with a soil test kit will determine if you need to add compost or other matter to help establish your newly transplanted plant.

 - Gardening gloves

 - Compost or leaf mold

 It's D-Day: ready your shovel and your back.
 The first step is to prepare the new planting hole before you remove the hosta from its current location.
 You don't want the plant to linger in the yard like a fish out of water and expose its roots to sunlight.
 Add a few shovels of compost or leaf mold to the new planting hole but don't over-amend the hole: the hosta must be able to acclimate and flourish in the native soil.

-- Choose a cloudy day after a rain or water the plant to make digging easier.
+Choose a cloudy day after it has rained or water the plant to make digging easier.

-- Lift the plant from its hole and knock off as much soil as you can to make the move less burdensome, but try to keep some of the soil around the root ball to help the transition of the plant.
+Lift the plant from its hole and knock off as much soil as you can to make the move less burdensome, but try to keep some of the soil around the root ball to help the transition of the plant.

-- If the plant is mature and quite large, you might want to divide it up.
+If the plant is mature and quite large, you might want to divide it up.
 Simply use your spade to divide the plant into more manageable pieces.
 Save the pieces of hosta you plant to transplant and gift extra plants to friends and family.